 Time to make your pie crust with fresh milled flour

 Next, I grate my butter with a cheese grater.
-If you have the grater attachement for your food processor, I like to use it since I am going to add everything to it anyways.
-Dump the butter into another bowl and set in freezer for 10-15 minutes.
+If you have the grater attachment for your food processor, I like to use it since I am going to add everything to it anyways.

 In the food processor, add your flour and salt, mix to combined.